Dr Jenny Routh MRCVS

 Teaching

-To date, I have had the following teaching experience at the undergraduate level:
+I have the following teaching experience at the undergraduate level:

-- Providing clinical and pre-clinical hands-on sessions in equine veterinary practice, with live animals
+- Providing clinical and pre-clinical hands-on practical sessions in equine veterinary practice, with live animals and animal models

-- Delivering both clinical and non-clinical (research methodology) lectures, also both online and in-person
+- Delivering both clinical and non-clinical (research methodology) lectures

 Publications